Th3lazykid/100DaysOfHacking/Days/Day7.md

 # Day-7 Summary:

 ### Things Done Today:

+- [X] Made Resume and applied to an Internship.
 - [X] **Blog of the day:**
   - [Understanding How Facebook Disappeared from the Internet](https://blog.cloudflare.com/october-2021-facebook-outage/): (Twitter) was famous yesterday and you know why.
 Pretty well explained blog of how Facebook Disappeared from the Internet.
 Not just that, but Instagram and Whatsapp were down as well.